junkim0/dissoku-safe/README.md

 ## Features

 * Server-side proxy fetches the original HTML (up to the first 50 pages).
-* Applies a keyword blacklist (エロ, えち, R18, etc.) before streaming the page to visitors.
+* Applies a keyword blacklist before streaming the page to visitors.
 * Deployed for free on Vercel – edge-cached for 5 minutes to avoid stressing the upstream site.
 * Zero tracking, zero ads.
 100 % client-side privacy.